DavidSych/ePokuty/README.md

 obtained from S(t-1) by a process described in detail in file DESCRIPTION.
 A critical part of this process is that at each step t, an initial segment of the current sequence of sinners is admitted to hell.
-The sinners may avoid hell bz paying, and by staying long enough in the sequence.
+The sinners may avoid hell by paying, and by staying long enough in the sequence.

 ******DESCRIPTION will be basically intro to the paper**********